cyclejs/cyclejs/docs/content/documentation/model-view-intent.md

 }
 ```

 But this still isn't ideal: we seem to have *more* code now.
 What we really want is just to create *labeled sliders*: one for height, and the other for weight.
 We should be able to build a generic and reusable labeled slider.
+In other words, we want the labeled slider to be a [component](components.html).